ivarejao/streetlight-type-wattage-detection/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests for any improvements or bug fixes.

+## Experiments Video

+The experiments explanation is available on https://youtu.be/JN8hdmprOwU

 ## License

 This project is licensed under the [MIT License](LICENSE).